+Croatian Beading

+By Greta Kos and Kathy Sandstrom

-This year, we are offering a special Croatian beading class where participants will be given the choice of making a beaded choker or beading a wider ribbon, which could be used to cover a head band.
+We are offering a Croatian beading class at the festival.
+Participants will be given the choice of making a beaded choker or beading a wider ribbon, which could be used to cover a head band.
 Leading us in this art will be Maria Aničić.
 Following is a short biography on Maria, provided by Greta Kos.
-Greta is a leading authority on Croatian costuming in Vancouver, WA.
-Photo courtesy of Greta Kos Maria joined Tamburaski Orkestar Kardinal Stepinac (TOKS) in 1990.
-There she met her future husband, Zvonimir, and eventually, they had three children.
+Greta is a leading authority on Croatian costuming in Vancouver, Washington.

+Photo courtesy of Greta Kos

+Maria joined Tamburaski Orkestar Kardinal Stepinac (TOKS) in 1990.

+There she met her future husband, Zvonimir, and they had three children.
 After raising these children, who also became performing members of TOKS, she rejoined the group and became Costume Director.

-Her duties in this capacity consisted of maintaining and restoring over 10 complete sets of male and female costumes from different parts of Croatia.
+Her duties in this capacity consisted of maintaining and restoring over ten complete sets of male and female costumes from different parts of Croatia.
 She also oversaw the making of new pieces.
 This was done with particular attention to technique and authenticity.

-In addition to different methods of research and study, Maria also attended costume-making seminars in Croatia so as to further her knowledge and skills.
-Maria has stated she finds the most rewarding part of sharing her knowledge with members of the ensemble is when those individuals realize they had talents and abilities they never knew they had.
-TOKS is a large Croatian performing ensemble that will be performing at the Lyrids Folk Dance Festival Saturday evening party.
+In addition to different methods of research and study, Maria also attended costume-making seminars in Croatia to further her knowledge and skills.

+Maria has said that the most rewarding part of sharing her knowledge with members of the ensemble is when they realize they have talents and abilities they never knew they had.

+At the Lyrids Folk Dance Festival, participants will have an opportunity to see and try traditional Croatian beading styles and methods.

+TOKS is a large Croatian performing ensemble that will be performing at the Lyrids Folk Dance Festival's Saturday-evening party.
 TOKS will also provide the music for the Welcoming Dance-Dance of Hearts, which is explained later in this article.
 This dance will occur right after the TOKS performance to kick off the evening party.
-To hear their music now, go to https://www.youtube.com/watch?v=b3DqMONQSJY, and https://www.youtube.com/@tamburicaorchestrakardinal515.
-Drumming Class By Fred Graves
+To hear their music now, go to youtube.com/watch?v=b3DqMONQSJY or youtube.com/@tamburicaorchestrakardinal515.

+Drumming Class

+By Fred Graves

 Fred Graves has been dancing to and playing Balkan and international folk-dance music with various Seattle groups (Balkanarama, The Cociks, Zakuska, Dave & the Dalmatians) for nearly 30 years.
 He divides his time between singing, wind instruments, and percussion.
 At Lyrids, he plans to teach basic Balkan rhythms for doumbek and tupan that you can play for the singalong right after the drum workshop!
 So, bring either or both of those drums.
-Class will be Sunday.
-10:45-11:45 a.m., downstairs.
-Treasures from Greece By Kathy Sandstrom